libgd/libgd/src/readme.txt

 gdImageDestroy(im);

    void* gdImageGdPtr(gdImagePtr im, int *size) _(FUNCTION)_
    Identical to gdImageGd except that it returns a pointer to a memory area with the GD data.
 This memory must be freed by the caller when it is no longer needed.
-The 'size' parameter received the total size of the block of memory.
+The 'size' parameter receives the total size of the block of memory.

-   void gdImageGd2(gdImagePtr im, FILE *out, int chunkSize, int fmt)
-          _(FUNCTION)_
-          gdImageGd2 outputs the specified image to the specified file in the gd2 image format.
+   void gdImageGd2(gdImagePtr im, FILE *out, int chunkSize, int fmt) _(FUNCTION)_ gdImageGd2 outputs the specified image to the specified file in the gd2 image format.
 The file must be open for writing.
 Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImageGd2 does _not_ close the file; your code must do so.

    The gd2 image format is intended for fast reads and writes of parts of images.
 It is a compressed format, and well suited to retrieving smll sections of much larger images.
 The third and fourth parameters are the 'chunk size' and format resposectively.

    The file is stored as a series of compressed subimages, and the _Chunk Size_ determines the sub-image size - a value of zero causes the GD library to use the default.

    It is also possible to store GD2 files in an uncompressed format, in which case the fourth parameter should be GD2_FMT_RAW.

 ... inside a function ...
 gdImagePtr im;